furkankadirguzeloglu/cloudflared/README.md

 ### Precompiled Binary

 Compiled binary from [cloudflared](https://github.com/cloudflare/cloudflared) for MIPSLE devices.
-Tested on Keenetic Giga (KN-1010) with Keenetic OS 4.2 Beta 3 and Entware.
+Tested on Keenetic Giga (KN-1010) with Keenetic OS 4.3.6.1 and Entware.

 1. Connect to OPKG SSH: